Particular/docs.particular.net/samples/serializers/xml/sample.md

 - nservicebus/serialization/xml
 ---

-This samples uses the default XML serializer in the core.
+This sample uses the default XML serializer in the core.

 ## Configuring to use XML